d-miller/d-miller.github.io/index.md

 <ul class="pub_bullet">
 <li>I was the lead analyst for this meta-analysis funded by the Institute of Education Sciences (IES).</li>
 <li>Open science practices: <a href="https://osf.io/f9gud/" target="_blank">R code/data</a> and <a href="https://airshinyapps.shinyapps.io/math_meta_database" target="_blank">R Shiny app</a>.</li>
+<li>Leveraged my prior machine learning training (e.g., as a past <a href="https://www.datascienceforsocialgood.org/" target="_blank">Data Science for Social Good Summer Fellow</a>.</li>
 <li>Applied random forest algorithms to better understand heterogeneity in math intervention effects.</li>
-<li>Leveraged prior training in machine learning (e.g., as a 2014 fellow for University of Chicago’s <a href="https://www.datascienceforsocialgood.org/" target="_blank">Data Science for Social Good Summer Fellowship</a>.</li>
 </ul>

 **Line 3 (Methods innovations in research synthesis):** What Works Clearinghouse.
 (2020). [_Supplement to the What Works Clearinghouse procedures handbook, version 4.1_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-41-Supplement-508_09212020.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).
 <ul class="pub_bullet">
+<li>I was the lead author for this What Works Clearinghouse (WWC) supplement, with methodologists Ryan Williams and Larry Hedges as co-authors (the document itself does not list specific authors due to the nature of the federal contract.)</li>
-<li>I was the lead author for this supplement that introduced new standard error equations for effect sizes based on adjusted mean differences.
-Members of the What Works Clearinghouse's Statistical, Technical, and Analysis Team peer-reviewed this supplement.</li>
+<li>Introduced new standard error equations for effect sizes based on adjusted mean differences.</li>
+<li>Was peer-reviewed by members of the WWC's Statistical, Technical, and Analysis Team (STAT).</li>
+<li>I wrote the derivations for the formulas the delta method for presenting to the WWC's STAT.</li>
+<li>I also led the computer programming efforts for using these formulas in official WWC reviews.</li>
 </ul>

 ## Methodological Training and Contributions